nettings/medianet/README.md

 > Bookworm.
 It is now deploying correctly and reaching basic functionality
 > with the example configuration, but hasn't seen much testing on top of
 > that.
-> Also, it appears that some services we used are being phased out, such as
-> cpufrequtils.
-We need to research the current way of doing things, and
-> review and update all overlay configurations, particularly in cases where
-> we needlessly overwrite a whole file when we might be able to drop a
-> conf.d/00-medianet-foo.conf file more surgically.
+> cpufrequtils are being phased out in favor of cpupower - the config
+> settings should be backwards compatible for now, but do watch the log for
+> deprecation notices.
 >
 > If you are just starting with this project or want to get anything useful
 > done, please use the current default branch bullseye64.

 The [mn] media**net** distribution is a derivative of Debian Linux/RaspiOS.
-It was created to turn Raspberry Pis into reliable audio nodes, signal processors, and streaming endpoints.
+It was created to turn Raspberry Pis into reliable media players, signal processors, and streaming endpoints.

 The audio system is built around the JACK Audio Connection Kit, complemented